Set Up Mobile-First Login and Sign-Up

 Set Up Your Community’s Sign-Up Page

-- From the Login & Registration page, select Allow external users to self-register.
+- From the Login & Registration page, way down at the bottom of the page, select Allow external users to self-register.

 - For Registration Page Type, choose Configurable Self-Reg Page.